Modelling reporting delays for disease surveillance data: Model specification

-where $\mu$ is the baseline mean count at the log-scale and $\bm{X}'_{t,d}$ is a matrix of temporal and delay-related covariates with associated vector of parameters $\bm{\gamma}$.
-The random effects $\alpha_t$ capture temporal evolution of the count generating process, while $\beta_d$ capture the temporal evolution of the delay mechanism.
-They are modelled using random walks, in the simplest case a first-order random walk, i.e.
+where $\mu$ is the overall mean count at the log-scale and $\bm{X}'_{t,d}$ is a matrix of temporal and delay-related covariates with associated vector of parameters $\bm{\delta}$.} The random effects $\alpha_t$ capture the mean temporal evolution of the count generating process, while the $\beta_d$ capture the mean structure of the delay mechanism.
+These can be modelled using random walks, in the simplest case a first-order ones, i.e.

 and